Uniform intersecting families with large covering number: Introduction

+We should mention that during the years many different, shorter proofs were found for \eqref{eq1.30}.
+Let us mention a few: Frankl--F\"uredi \cite{FF}, M\"ors \cite{M}, Borg \cite{B}, Kupavskii--Zakharov \cite{KZ}, Frankl \cite{F47}.
 To find the largest intersecting family with fixed $\tau\ge 3$ is a much more complicated problem.
 The second author determined the largest intersecting family with $\tau(\ff) \ge 3$, for $n>Ck$ \cite{Kup23} with some large absolute $C$.
 This improved upon an earlier result of the first author \cite{F8}, which resolved the same problem for $n>n_0(k)$.
 The extremal example in this case is different from $\aaa_2$.

 Let us look at the other end of the spectrum of the values of $\tau$.
 One early gem in extremal set theory was the seminal paper of Erd\H os and Lov\'asz \cite{EL}.
 Let us recall one fundamental result from this paper.